paulmaunders/delivery-slot-bot/README.md

 # delivery-slot-bot
 A puppeteer based bot to monitor supermarket online delivery slots.
 Currently it only works with Tesco.net and uses Pushover.net to send push notifications to your phone.
 ## Installation and configuration
-Clone this repository, and install depdencies using yarn
+Clone this repository

     git clone git@github.com:paulmaunders/delivery-slot-bot.git

+If not running the application via docker, install the dependencies using yarn

     cd delivery-slot-bot
     npm install yarn -g
     yarn install